garciart/network-automation/README.md

 ![Node information](img/a36.png)

-Telnet into the device by opening a Terminal and inputting the following command:
+Open a new Terminal and Telnet into the device by inputting the following command:

 ```
 telnet 192.168.1.1 5001
 ```

-You should see output similar to the following:
+You will see boot up messages appear on the screen, similar to the following:

 ```
 Trying 192.168.1.1...